gene-git/iwinfo/README.rst

         model = 'Netgear R9000'
         info = 'Location Office 1'

 The mac_map is a list of pairs of [key, mac-address].
-Each key can be any convenient string.
+The key can be any convenient string you choose.

 .. iwinfo-opts: